 -

 Staking: Some coins use proof-of-stake consensus mechanisms to validate transactions and secure their network.
-For institutional investors, that means they can earn yields (often greater than 3%) in exchange for locking funds for a period of time.
+For institutional investors, that means they can earn rewards (often greater than 3%) in exchange for locking funds for a period of time.

 -